Bankoftime/ERC721-TIME/README.md

 #### TIME VISION FUND SCIENCE (TVF-S)

-At the forefront of scientific innovation, TVF-S is dedicated to exploring the realms of time travel technology, probing the fascinating interplay between spirituality and physical reality, advancing cutting-edge blockchain technologies, and unraveling the profound mysteries of quantum physics.
+At the forefront of scientific innovation, TVF-S is dedicated to exploring the realms of time travel technology, probing the fascinating interplay between spirituality and physical reality, advancing cutting-edge blockchain technologies, and unraveling the profound mysteries of human consciousness and quantum physics.
 Beyond Elon Musk's starship approach, TVF-S aspires to harness human psychic potential, nanotechnology, and novel materials to construct a UFO, empowering humanity to traverse time and space.
 By championing groundbreaking research, TVF-S endeavors to unlock new frontiers of human potential and understanding, extending humanity's boundaries across the universe.

 #### TIME VISION FUND NATURE (TVF-N)